gr4yx01/hng-stage-3-mobile/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

-- [ ]: 3D Asset Loading: the app should support loading two .glb files.
-- [ ]: Both 3D assets should be displayed correctly with proper scaling.
-- [ ]: Animation & Interaction: include an animation of the uploaded object.
-- [ ]: The movement of the 3D asset should depend on user interaction:
-- [ ]: Mobile: Use on-screen buttons to change the direction of the object.